What Are Menstrual Problems?

 Menorrhagia is mostly caused by imbalances in hormone levels,

 Other causes of heavy or irregular menstrual bleeding include:

 - noncancerous uterus tumors (fibroids)

 - changes in diet or exercise

-Common causes of amenorrhea and secondary amenorrhea include:
+Common causes of primary amenorrhea and secondary amenorrhea in

 - overactive thyroid gland (hyperthyroidism)